WinandS/Thesis/blog/blog.md

 Glad you asked.

 The VHDL verifier 9000 is a program that runs on both windows and unix based operating systems.
-It is a tool designed to help VHDL designers in verifying and documenting ther design. let me demonstrate its function using a simple example.
+It is a tool designed to help VHDL designers in verifying and documenting their design. let me demonstrate its function using a simple example.

 ## Design example